impactfitnessoakland.com

 • Visible streak tracking.
 We track sessions completed per month, per quarter, per year.
 Most clients are stunned in month three to see they’ve trained 22 of the last 24 scheduled sessions.
 That visibility is itself a consistency engine.

 • A check-in cadence.
-If a client misses two sessions in a row, the coach reaches out.
-Not to lecture — to figure out what shifted in the calendar and resolve it before week three becomes month one becomes “I quit.”
+If a client misses two sessions in a row, the coach reaches out — not to lecture, to figure out what shifted in the calendar and resolve it before week three becomes month one becomes “I quit.”

 Oakland Lifestyle Relevance